jolman009/literati-library/legal/terms-of-service.md

 ## Dispute Resolution

 ### Governing Law
-These Terms are governed by the laws of [YOUR-JURISDICTION], without regard to conflict of law principles.
+These Terms are governed by the laws of the State of Texas, United States, without regard to conflict of law principles.

 ### Dispute Resolution Process
 1. **Informal Resolution**: Contact us first to attempt informal resolution